 Table 2: Local Validation Requirements Code Local Validation Requirement When is this required?
 Development type/Location What information is required?
-National / Local Policy LV1 Heritage Strategy/Archaeology Assessment These may be combined into one Heritage Statement where both heritage and Archaeological designations apply Applies to all development proposals It should include a schedule of works to the heritage asset(s); an analysis of the significance of the archaeology, history and character of the building/structure, the principles of and justification for the ENV13 - Conservation & Enhancement of Heritage Assets ENV14 - Conservation Areas ENV15 - Archaeology National Planning Policy Framework 2021
+National / Local Policy LV1 Heritage Strategy/ Archaeology Assessment These may be combined into one Heritage Strategy where both heritage and Archaeological designations apply development proposals which will/may impact designated Heritage Assets and/or their settings (including conservation areas and locally listed buildings) Archaeology: Applications for major development.
+Applications for development known to be on or adjacent to a building/structure, the principles of and justification for the ENV13 - Conservation & Enhancement of Heritage Assets ENV14 - Conservation Areas ENV15 - Archaeology National Planning Policy Framework 2019

-Archaeology can be found here Areas of Archaeological potential are shown on the Local Plan policies map here The scope and degree of detail required will vary according to particular scale and circumstances of each application LV2 External Lighting Scheme external lighting is proposed Full lighting scheme - Requirements as set out in policy ENV4 and Dark Skies SPD The Ashford Borough's Dark Sky Zone Area Designations can be viewed on the Local Plan policies map.
-Further information can be found via the Institute of Lighting Professionals.
-Light and Da ENV4 - Pollution ark Skies
+Archaeology can be found here Areas of Archaeological potential are shown on the Local Plan policies map here The scope and degree of detail required will vary according to particular scale and circumstances of each application LV2 External Lighting Scheme All development proposals where external lighting is proposed Full lighting scheme - Requirements as set out in policy ENV4 and Dark Skies SPD The Ashford Borough's Dark Sky Zone Area Designations can be viewed on the Local Plan policies maphere Further information can be found via the Institute of Lighting Professionals.
+Light Pollution and Dark Skies

-LV3 Flood Risk Assessment All developments in Floodzone 1 when: - The site is 1 hectare or greater; - The site is less than 1 hectare but has critical drainage problems; - The site is less than 1 hectare and includes the change of use of development type to a more vulnerable class where they can be affected by sources of Site Specific Flood Risk Assessment (FRA) - where one is required under the National Planning Policy Framework.
+V3 Flood Risk Assessment All developments in Floodzone 1 when: - The site is 1 hectare or greater; - The site is less than 1 hectare but has critical drainage problems; - The site is less than 1 hectare and includes the change of use of development type to a more vulnerable class where they can be affected by sources of Site Specific Flood Risk Assessment (FRA) - where one is required under the National Planning Policy Framework.
 Advice from national government is provided here.
 The Assessment will include supporting evidence including, but not necessarily limited to, plans, drawings and calculations.
-For Flood Zones 2 & 3 applicant must address requirement for Flood Risk sequential test/exception test as set out in NPPF & PPG.
-Flood Zone maps of Ashford Borough are available here Technical Guidance Planning Practice Guidance Flood Risk ENV6 - Flood Risk National Planning Policy Framework LV4 Sustainable Drainage Strategy All development proposals (set out in SPD) This will include your overall approach and your rational in terms of preferable alternatives to surface water management having regard to sustainable drainage hierarchy as set out in the SPD All Major developments should incorporate sustainable drainage systems unless there is clear evidence that this would not be appropriate.
+For Flood Zones 2 & 3 applicant must address requirement for Flood Zones 2 & 3 applicant must address requirement for Flood Risk sequential test/exception test as set out in NPPF & PPG.
+Flood Zone maps of Ashford Borough are available here Technical Guidance Planning Practice Guidance Flood Risk ENV6 - Flood Risk National Planning Policy Framework LV4 Sustainable Drainage Strategy This will include your overall approach and your rational in terms of preferable alternatives to surface water management having regard to sustainable drainage hierarchy as set out in the SPD All Major developments should incorporate sustainable drainage systems unless there is clear evidence that this would not be appropriate.
 Where possible, SuDS features should provide multifunctional benefits and have maintenance arrangements in place to ensure an acceptable standard of operation is achieved throughput the lifetime of the development.
 Policy ENV9 - SuDS